eolementhe/guide/guide.md

 ![Library](images/library-menu.png)

 In the `File Library` view you have all the files related to your account.
-To open a file in the library, simply click on the file in this section.
+To open a file in the library, click on the file in this section.
 ![library-view-file-tree](images/library-view-file-tree.png)
 You can search for a specific file or folder using the search bar.